biocross/DisplayBuddyPages/docs/press-kit/README.txt

 # Compatibility

 DisplayBuddy supports all Intel based Macs.
-Apple Silicon (M1) Macs are also supported, with the exception of DDC/CI.
+Apple Silicon (M1) Macs are also supported, with the exception of DDC/CI control.
 Supports macOS 10.13+ (High Sierra)

 # Pricing

-Promotional Launch Price: US $4.99
+Price: US $8.99

-Full price: US $9.99

 7-day refund guarantee if it doesn’t work.